freynder/ESP32-MySensors-Gateway/README.md

 Update Aug 29th: Found an issue with the inclusion button connected to IO33 which was also used by a LED.
 Corrected this by connecting to IO35 instead.
 Tagged as V3

+Update Sept 4th: Found a design flaw causing with the power circuit which may impact transceiver operation.
+Temporary fix in V3.1.
+Will redesign the board in a future version.